Accretion onto Stars with Octupole Magnetic Fields: Matter Flow, Hot Spots and Phase Shifts: Accretion onto Stars with an Octupole and a Dipole Field

-The hot spots are shown in Fig. \ref{hssdip}.
+The hot spots are shown in \fig{hssdip}.
 As we expect, there are only two polar spots, which is typical for accretion onto a star with a dipole field.
 No ring-like spots are observed because the dipole component dominates almost everywhere and matter is not channeled by the octupole-like field.
 The hot spots are located near the northern and southern magnetic poles.
+See our supplemental animations for spots viewed at inclination angles of $i=0^\circ$ and $i=90^\circ$, respectively. \footnote{See Supplement: animations dip-oct-i0.avi and dip-oct-i90.avi.}

-Fig. \ref{lcsdip} shows the light curves associated with the rotation of the star at $t=9$.
-The shapes of the light curves are quite sinusoidal for almost all inclination angles, which is also typical for stars with slightly misaligned dipole fields (Romanova et al.\ 2004).
+\fig{lcsdip} shows the light curves associated with the rotation of the star at $t=9$.
+The shapes of the light curves are quite sinusoidal for almost all inclination angles, which is also typical for stars with slightly tilted dipole fields (Romanova et al.\ 2004).
 At large $i$, two peaks per period are observed, because the spot near the southern magnetic pole becomes visible and contributes to the light curves.